 Is forex right for you?

 As you may imagine, regardless of the above, forex will take time to get into and master.
-If you are in the process of starting a business and are looking for a passive income stream to run alongside, forex may just hold the key.
+If you are in the process of starting a business and are looking for a passive income stream to run alongside, forex may just hold the key, but first, you must learn how to trade.

 However, do be prepared to really throw yourself behind some research – and to understand the risks, too.